crisprVerse/crisprScore/README.md

 ### Azimuth

-The Azimuth algorithm is an improved version of the popular Rule Set 2 score for the Cas9 nuclease (Doench et al. et al. 2016).
+The Azimuth algorithm is an improved version of the popular Rule Set 2 score for the Cas9 nuclease (Doench et al. 2016).
 It generates a probability (therefore a score between 0 and 1) that a given sgRNA will cut at its intended target.
 4 nucleotides upstream and 3 nucleotides downstream of the PAM sequence are needed for scoring: